11 ways to play a D minor chord on guitar

 This chord has an easy open chord shape but there are many different ways you can play it throughout the guitar fretboard.
 By knowing different chord variations, you’ll be able to use it in different musical contexts.

-Let’s first go over some basic chord theory and then cover 11 ways to play a D minor chord which you can start to incorporate to your playing.
+This lesson covers 11 ways to play a D minor chord which you can start to incorporate to your playing.

 D minor chord theory intro